 Key Words: Battaglia di Anghiari, Creativity, Gorham’s Cave, Leonardo da Vinci, local-non-local superposition, theory-of-everything, Natività

-Corrigendum: Cassella (2017b; 2018c) has readjusted into a more precise conclusion his hypothesis here about the location of Leonardo's Fight for the Standard in the Hall of the 500 at Florence's Palazzo Vecchio
+Corrigendum: Cassella (2017c) has readjusted the location of the center of Leonardo's Fight for the Standard, in the Hall of the 500 at Florence's Palazzo Vecchio, at 7.035 meters under the center of Giorgio Vasari's Battaglia di Marciano.

 Before the turn of the 21st century, terrorism and climate change may cause the breakdown of civilization.
 The cause of this advancing upheaval is the disparity between scientific ascent and social descent.
 This paper explores the social values hidden in sacred texts and artistic masterpieces through a view of an impaired capacity for renewing familiar reality in Autism Spectrum Disorder (ASD), as well as an impaired ability to preserve shared beliefs in Schizophrenia Spectrum Disorders (SSD).
 The author posits that we will overcome climate change and terrorism if we join our capacity for renovating and preserving shared knowledge to a humanistic use of science and technology.